-- Grasshopper information sheet and a matching ant information sheet.
+- Grasshopper information sheet and ant information sheet.
 Print them out for students’ insect study notebooks, or project them and have students use the information to write a paragraph comparing the two insects.

 - Make a list of adjectives describing the ants and a list describing the grasshopper.
 Identify the words with positive connotations (hardworking, fun-loving) and those with negative connotations (lazy, selfish).